JacquelineTuyisenge/alu-back-end/api/README.md

-Readme file for api directory
+readme file for this directory api